-SCIENCE YOU CAN WEAR Writing by JEREMY Josh Reynolds and Maris Ambats created the first mood rings in 1975 when they bonded liquid crystals with quartz stones that were set into rings.
-These rings instantly became popular in the 1970s, and they continue to be produced and sold around the world to this day.
-Despite being called, "mood rings," they are actually just thermometers that change color in response to the skin heating up or cooling down.
+SCIENCE YOU CAN WEAR Josh Reynolds and Maris Ambats created the first mood rings in 1975 when they bonded liquid crystals with quartz stones that were set into rings.
+These rings instantly became popular in the 1970s, and they continue to be produced and sold around the world to this Despite being called, "mood rings," they are actually just thermometers that change color in response to the skin heating up or cooling down.
 They use a special chemical called a thermochronic liquid crystal.
 Thermochronic means that the substance changes color in response to a change in temperature.
 Liquid crystals are an unusual state of matter that are able to flow like a liquid but maintain a relatively rigid internal structure like a crystal.
 The more thermal energy that is applied to the thermochronic liquid crystal, the higher the frequency of the wavelength of light it reflects.
 The colors that we see are waves that reflect or bounce off of the items around us.
 An apple is not red, it reflects the color red, which is why we interpret it to be red.
 Every color you can imagine has a unique wavelength.
-Red has the highest wavelength of all the colors we are able to see.
-There are many different interpretations of the different colors of mood rings, but according to one of the most popular mood ring sellers: orange means confused, yellow means nervous, green means neutral, blue means optimistic, and indigo means in love.
+Red has the highest wavelength of all the colors we are able There are many different interpretations of the different colors of mood rings, but according to one of the most popular mood ring sellers: orange means confused, yellow means nervous, green means neutral, blue means optimistic, and indigo means in love.
 To state it plainly, the hotter the mood ring gets, the more red and orange it gets.
+Your mood ring is not just a fun fashion accessory, it's a chemistry experiment